 - For a lighter version of the recipe, substitute the sour cream and cheeses for low-fat varieties.

 Yes, you can make and freeze this recipe to have when you are ready to bake it.
 Follow all the steps up to cooking the pan of lasagna.
 I would recommend an aluminum foil pan to freeze in.
 Cover it, label it with the date and cooking directions, and freeze it for up to 6 months!
 Let it thaw before you bake it.
-But, if you forget to take it out of the freezer to thaw, just double the cooking time.

 - 1 pound ground beef